The Hunger Games: Setting

 The Hunger Games trilogy takes place centuries into the future in the dystopian, post-apocalyptic nation of Panem, located in North America.
 Panem consists of twelve (originally thirteen) districts ruled by the Capitol, a city in the Rocky Mountains.
 The Capitol embodies oppression at its peak and thrives in decadence, lavishly rich and technologically advanced, but the districts toil in deprivation, existing in varying states of poverty.
 Due to large-scale flooding, Panem is smaller than present-day North America, with many current coastal regions portrayed as being underwater.

 The trilogy's narrator and protagonist, Katniss Everdeen, lives in District 12, the poorest region of Panem, located in Appalachia, where people regularly die of starvation.
-As punishment for a past rebellion against the Capitol (called the "Dark Days"), in which District 13 was destroyed, one boy and one girl from each of the twelve remaining districts, between the ages of 12 and 18, are selected by lottery to compete in an annual pageant called the Hunger Games.
+As punishment for a past rebellion against the Capitol (called the "Dark Days"), in which District 13 was supposedly destroyed, one boy and one girl from each of the twelve remaining districts, between the ages of 12 and 18, are selected by lottery to compete in an annual pageant called the Hunger Games.
 The Games are a televised event in which the participants, called "tributes", are forced to fight to the death in an enclosed arena.
 The lone victor and their home district are then rewarded with food, supplies, and riches.
 The purposes of the Hunger Games are to provide entertainment for the Capitol and to remind the districts of the Capitol's power and its lack of remorse or forgiveness for the failed rebellion of the current competitors' ancestors.

 It has not been made clear what the state of the world outside Panem is; no other countries have been mentioned in the series, assuming any still exist.